Founders and Conveners

 Convener & Co-founder

-Melissa Martin is a first-year PhD student in the School of Social Sciences at Cardiff University.
+Melissa Martin is a second-year PhD student in the School of Social Sciences at Cardiff University.
 Her ESRC Wales DTP-funded research explores the social implications of new diagnostic criteria for hypermobile Ehlers-Danlos Syndrome and Hypermobility Spectrum Disorders; a group of rarely diagnosed chronic health conditions.
 She hopes to apply queer and crip methods and analyses in this research, disrupting not only normative assumptions surrounding illness, disability and medicine but also boundaries surrounding ‘academic’ research and research inclusivity.
 Broadly speaking, Melissa is interested in all things crip and hopes to bring crip identity to the forefront of queer imaginaries in the queer/disrupt community.

 James Whitfield is an MA student in the department of Sociology at the University of Warwick.
 His MA is being funded by the ESRC and so will his eventual PhD research which will commence in the academic year 2021/2022.
 James’ research focuses upon prisoner deaths, specifically in how the media frames the lives and issues of inmates.
 James’ work covers all prisoner representations with a strong focus on cases of transgender and BAME inmates.
 He is broadly interested in queer criminology, discrimination in the justice system, representations of imprisonment and social theory.
 As a committee member on queer/disrupt he assists with the running of the group and helps organise events.